harshaVarnam/QR-Code-Generator/README.md

 # QR-Code-Generator
-A simple website for qr code generation
+A simple website for qr code generation with Html, CSS, Javascript.